 Titles will be awarded for the overall drivers’ and teams’ champions in the Endurance Cup, Sprint Cup, and the combined GT World Challenge Europe standings.
-What’s more, class honours will be disputed between competitors in the Pro-Am, Silver Cup and Am Cup categories, all of which will award drivers’ and teams’ titles for the Endurance Cup, Sprint Cup and combined championships.
+What’s more, class honours will be disputed between competitors in the Pro-Am, Silver Cup and GT Sports Club Cup categories, all of which will award drivers’ and teams’ titles for the Endurance Cup, Sprint Cup and combined championships.

-Combining an illustrious history with a modern approach to competition, GT World Challenge Europe begins the new decade at the forefront of international motor racing.
+Combining an illustrious history with a modern approach to competition, GT World Challenge Europe Powered by AWS begins the new decade at the forefront of international motor racing.